thutasann/jog-tracker/HOW_IT_WORKS.md

 ```

 ### What It Does
-The unified script handles everything:
+The script handles everything automatically:
 - ✅ Prompts for date (defaults to today)
+- ✅ Prompts for optional Strava activity ID
 - ✅ Logs exercise to exercises.json
-- ✅ Prompts for optional Strava activity ID
 - ✅ Updates all files (README, LOGS, streak.json)
 - ✅ Creates meaningful commit
-- ✅ Asks if you want to push
+- ✅ Pushes to GitHub automatically
 - ✅ Creates empty commit if already logged for that date

 ### Advanced Usage